 Special topics in film and filmmaking include:

 - Documenting special May Term projects in conjunction with artist/activist Claudia Bernardi of the Walls of Hope organization.
-These have included study abroad trips to El Salvador as well as projects in local and regional communities.
+These have included study abroad trips to El Salvador as well as in-state projects.

 - Documenting local topics of human interest.

 - Required or recommended internships at area television, radio stations or video production companies.